luiswirth/bsc-thesis/src/matter/ddf.typ

 === Discrete Exterior Derivative via Stokes' Theorem

-The exterior derivative is the unified derivative in exterior calculus @frankel:diffgeo.
-We want to find a discrete counterpart that works on our discrete cochains.
-For this we look at some really simple cochain calculus.
+In exterior calculus, the exterior derivative is a fundamental operator that generalizes the standard derivatives (gradient, curl, divergence) to differential forms @frankel:diffgeo.
+For our discrete setting, we require a discrete counterpart that acts on cochains.
+This can be derived through the lens of cochain calculus.

-A very important property of the exterior derivative is captured in *Stokes' Theorem* for chains, that relates the exterior derivative to the boundary of a chain @frankel:diffgeo, @hatcher:algtop.
+A crucial property of the continuous exterior derivative is captured by *Stokes' Theorem*.
+For a differential form $omega$ and a chain $c$, this theorem relates the integral of the exterior derivative over the chain to the integral of the form over the chain's boundary @frankel:diffgeo, @hatcher:algtop:
 $
   integral_c dif omega = integral_(diff c) omega
 $

-We can introduce the dual pairing $inner(dot, dot)$ defined as
+This relationship is particularly insightful when viewed through the framework of dual pairings.
+If we define a natural pairing $inner(dot, dot)$ between differential forms and chains as integration over the chain:
 $
-  inner(omega, sigma) := integral_sigma omega
+  inner(omega, c) := integral_c omega
 $

-and then Stokes' Theorem becomes
+Now Stokes' Theorem can be expressed in a more abstract form:
 $
   inner(dif omega, c) = inner(omega, diff c)
 $

-Written in this way, we can see that the exterior derivative is the adjoint of the boundary operator, w.r.t. this dual pairing @douglas:feec-article.
+This equation reveals that, with respect to this dual pairing, the exterior derivative operator $dif$ is the adjoint of the boundary operator $diff$
+@douglas:feec-article.

+This adjoint relationship provides the direct motivation for defining the discrete exterior derivative.
-This inspires a definition of the discrete exterior derivative as the adjoint of the boundary operator, the *coboundary* operator, which fulfills Stokes' Theorem by definition @douglas:feec-article, @crane:ddg.
+On a simplicial complex, we use cochains as discrete differential forms and the boundary operator is a fundamental combinatorial operator acting on chains.
+The discrete exterior derivative, often called the *coboundary operator*, is thus defined as the adjoint of the boundary operator.
+By definition, this discrete operator preserves the structure of Stokes' Theorem at the discrete level

-TODO: EXPLAIN!
+@douglas:feec-article, @crane:ddg.

-From a computational standpoint, the boundary operator is a signed incidence matrix @hatcher:algtop.
+From a computational perspective, the boundary operator $diff^k$ mapping
-This makes the coboundary operator be the transpose of the signed incidence matrix @douglas:feec-article.
+$k$-chains to $(k-1)$-chains can be represented as a signed incidence matrix between the simplicies in the $k$-skeleton and $(k-1)$-skeleton @hatcher:algtop.
+The adjoint property then translates directly to the discrete exterior derivative $dif^k$ (mapping $k$-cochains to $(k+1)$-cochains) being the transpose of the boundary operator $diff_(k+1)$:
 $
   dif^k = diff_(k+1)^transp
 $

-This also perfectly demonstrates how the exterior derivative is a purely topological operator that doesn't depend on the geometry / metric of the manifold @douglas:feec-book.
+This definition highlights a key feature of the discrete exterior derivative: it is a purely topological operator.
+Its definition and computation depend only on the combinatorial structure of the simplicial complex (captured by the incidence relationships in the boundary operator), and not on the geometry or metric of the underlying manifold @douglas:feec-book.

-Using an extension trait, we introduce a basic function that returns the matrix corresponding to the discrete exterior derivative.
+In our implementation, we represent the discrete exterior derivative as a sparse matrix.
+Using an extension trait, we provide a method to compute this matrix for a given grade, leveraging the already implemented boundary operator:
 ```rust
 pub trait ManifoldComplexExt { ... }
 impl ManifoldComplexExt for Complex {